Grad-ECLIP: Gradient-based Visual and Textual Explanations for CLIP: Abstract

 \section{Abstract}

-Significant progress has been achieved on the improvement and downstream usages of the Contrastive Language-Image Pre-training (CLIP) vision-language model, while less attention is paid to the interpretation of CLIP.
-We propose a Gradient-based visual \abc{and textual} Explanation method for CLIP (Grad-ECLIP), which interprets the matching result of CLIP for specific input image-text pair.
-By decomposing the architecture of the encoder and discovering the relationship between the matching similarity and intermediate spatial features, Grad-ECLIP produces effective heat maps that show the influence of image regions or words on the CLIP results.
-Different from the previous Transformer interpretation methods that focus on the utilization of self-attention maps, which are typically extremely sparse in CLIP, we produce high-quality visual explanations by applying channel and spatial weights on token features.
+Significant progress has been made in the improvement and downstream applications of the Contrastive Language-Image Pre-training (CLIP) vision-language model, while less attention has been paid to the interpretation of CLIP.
+We propose a Gradient-based visual \abc{and textual} Explanation method for CLIP (Grad-ECLIP), which interprets the matching result of CLIP for a specific input image-text pair.
+By decomposing the encoder's architecture and identifying the relationship between matching similarity and intermediate spatial features, Grad-ECLIP generates effective heat maps that reveal the impact of image regions or words on the CLIP results.
+Unlike previous Transformer interpretation methods that focus on utilizing self-attention maps, which are typically extremely sparse in CLIP, we produce high-quality visual explanations by applying channel and spatial weights to token features.
 Qualitative and quantitative evaluations verify the effectiveness and superiority of Grad-ECLIP compared with the state-of-the-art methods.
-Furthermore, a series of analysis are conducted based on our visual and textual explanation results, from which we explore the working mechanism of image-text matching, the strengths and limitations in attribution identification of CLIP, \abc{and the relationship between the concreteness/abstractness of a word and its usage in CLIP.} \zcy{Finally, based on the ability of explanation map that indicates text-specific saliency region of input image, we also propose an application with Grad-ECLIP, which is adopted to boost the fine-grained alignment in the CLIP fine-tuning.} The code of Grad-ECLIP is available here: https://github.com/Cyang-Zhao/Grad-Eclip.
+Finally, a series of analyses are conducted based on our visual and textual explanation results, from which we explore the working mechanism of image-text matching, the strengths and limitations in attribution identification of CLIP, \abc{and the relationship between the concreteness/abstractness of a word and its usage in CLIP.} The code of Grad-ECLIP is available here: https://github.com/Cyang-Zhao/Grad-Eclip.